How to Get Started with Productization Using AI to Scale Your Services

 1. Spot the Repetition

-Test with friendly clients who will give honest feedback.
-Ask what’s helpful, what’s missing, and whether they’d use it again.
+Test with a handful of trusted clients.
+Ask what’s useful, what’s missing, and whether they’d use it again.
+Speed to market is the #1 predictor of productization success

 4. Measure Learning, Not Launches